pharmbio/MTBLS233-Pachyderm/README.md

 ### Process the data

 Now that the data is in the repository, it’s time to use the execute the pipeline.
-In the `./pipelines` folder can be found our the different jobs composing the pipeline.
+Four different jobs compose the pipeline, which can be found in the `./pipelines`directory.

 ```bash
 pachctl create-pipeline -f ./path/to/pipelines/PeakPickerHiRes.json